CassioValezzi/Password-Generator/README.md

 # Password Generator
 (English)
 ------------------
-This algorithm was created to suggest strong passwords to the user.
+This is a simple aplication that was created to suggest strong passwords to the user.

 I chose Python while developing this script, seeing as it quite easily provides the necessary tools for this system.